Complex and Adaptive Dynamical Systems: A Primer: Coevolution and Game Theory

 The expected returns, the utilities, can be cast in matrix form,

-$A$ is denoted the `payoff' matrix.
+$A$ is denoted the \qut{payoff} matrix.
 The question is then, under which conditions it pays to be peaceful or aggressive.

-\underline{\bf Adaption by evolution}\\ Introduction of reproductive capabilities for the participants turns the hawks-and-doves game into an evolutionary game.
-In this context one considers the behavioral strategies to result from the expression of distinct alleles.
+\runinhead{Adaptation by Evolution} The introduction of reproductive capabilities for the participants turns the hawks-and-doves game into an evolutionary game.
+In this context one considers the behavioral strategies to result from the expression of distinct \nobreak alleles.